MahatKC/MahatKC/README.md

 ### Hello! :wave: Glad to have you here.
-Make yourself at home and grab some coffee! :coffee:
+Make yourself comfortable and grab some coffee! :coffee:

+I'm Mateus Karvat, Computer Scientist from Cascavel-PR in the south of Brazil.
+I graduated from [UNIOESTE](https://www.unioeste.br/portal/) in 2022.

 <!--
 **MahatKC/MahatKC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.